ionic-team/ionic-framework/packages/core/src/components/spinner/readme.md

 number

 Duration of the spinner animation in milliseconds.
-Default varies based on the spinner name.
+The default varies based on the spinner.

 #### mode